 Find out everything you ever wanted to know about plushies!

-- What sort of stuffed animals are there?
+- Types of stuffed animals

-- What are the benefits of stuffed animals?
+- The benefits of stuffed animals

 What are stuffed animals?

 A stuffed animal is a soft toy made out fabrics such as plush or cloth, which is filled with synthetic fiber, cotton, straw or wood wool.
 In some cases, the stuffed animals are filled with more coarse materials such as plastic pellets or beans.
 Stuffed animals distinguish themselves from other toys by their cuddly nature; they are often soft and have exaggerated features such as large eyes and short limbs to make them look more appealing.

 Stuffed animals are most often shaped like animals, and they find their origin in late 19th-centrury Germany.
 Nowadays, both children and adults often own multiple plushies.